Drumcree conflict: 2001 onward

 Since July 1998, the Orangemen have applied to march the traditional route every Sunday of the year – both the outward leg along Obins Street (which has been banned since 1986) and the return leg along Garvaghy Road.
 They also held a small protest at Drumcree Church every Sunday.
 Their proposals have been rejected by the Parades Commission.

-In February 2001, loyalists held protests on the lower Garvaghy Road in the run-up to "day 1000" of their standoff.
-The GRRC said that up to 300 people, some masked and armed with clubs, intimidated people living on Garvaghy Road, and attacked a car with passengers inside.
+In February 2001, loyalists held protests on the lower Garvaghy Road.
+The GRRC said that up to 300 people, some masked and armed with clubs, intimidated residents and attacked a car with passengers inside.

+In April 2001, the Orangemen held marches and protests to mark 1,000 days of their standoff.
+This included a march to Downing Street in London, where they handed over a protest letter for prime minister Tony Blair.
+It referred to the Garvaghy residents as "extreme republicans", saying:"All over the United Kingdom, various groups are allowed public celebration of their culture and heritage, and if other groups don't like it they have to put up with it.
+The continuing denial of the rights of the Portadown Orangemen, to satisfy the demands of extreme republicans, is an open invitation to any amount of rabble to interfere with rights of others by agitation and a threat of violence."

-There was further violence in May 2001.
-On 5 May, 300 Orangemen and supporters tried to march on to Garvaghy Road but were stopped by police.
+On 5 May 2001, about 300 Orangemen and supporters tried to march on to Garvaghy Road but were stopped by police.
 There were some scuffles between Orangemen and police.
-District Master Harold Gracey drew controversy when he said to police officers: "We all know where you come from ... the vast majority of you come from the Protestant community and it is high time that you supported your own Protestant people".
+Portadown 'District Master', Harold Gracey, drew controversy when he said to police officers: "We know where you come from ...
+The vast majority of you come from the Protestant community and it is high time that you supported your own Protestant people".
 On 12 May there were clashes between loyalists and nationalists on Woodhouse Street.
 On 27 May there were clashes between nationalists and police after a junior Orange march on the lower Garvaghy Road.

-Four days before the July 2001 Drumcree march, 200 supporters and members of the UDA rallied at Drumcree.
-The Portadown Orange Lodge said it was powerless to stop such militants from gathering and said they could not be held responsible for their actions.
-Nevertheless, David Jones (the Lodge's spokesman) said that he welcomed any support.
+Four days before the July 2001 Drumcree march, several hundred members and supporters of the Ulster Defence Association (UDA), a banned loyalist terrorist organization, rallied at Drumcree in support of the Orangemen.
+They flew UDA and UFF flags and marched to the British Army cordon.
+David Jones, spokesman for the Portadown Orangemen, said that they welcomed any support as long as it was peaceful.
 Bríd Rodgers, a local SDLP politician, called this an example of the Orangemen's "double standards".
 She said the Orangemen would not speak to the GRRC because of Mac Cionnaith's "terrorist past", yet they are "quite happy to associate with people who have a terrorist present".
 The march passed off peacefully under a heavy security presence.

 Since 2001, Drumcree has been relatively calm, with outside support fading for the Portadown lodges' campaign and violence waning.
 Mac Cionnaith said he believes the conflict is essentially over.
 The Orange Order continues to campaign for the right to march on Garvaghy Road.